taylorgibb/taylorgibb.github.io/_posts/2018-07-22-writing-an-android-cordova-plugin.md

 $ plugman platform add --platform_name android
 ```

-You will find a file called `plugin.xml` in the root of the newely scaffolded project, we need to make a few tweaks to that before we get started:
+You find the `plugin.xml` in the root of the newely scaffolded project, we need to make a few tweaks to that before we get started:

 * adding the appropriate application permissions
 * adding minimum sdk requirements
 * merging an xml namespace to the manifest
-* changed the clobber target from `cordova.plugins.datatracker` to `developerhut`
+* changing the clobber target from `cordova.plugins.datatracker` to `developerhut`

-Once the changes have been made, our `plugin.xml` file looks like this:
+Once we have made the changes, our `plugin.xml` file should look like this:

 ```xml
 <?xml version='1.0' encoding='utf-8'?>